 Tromsø is renowned for being a spectacular place to view the Northern lights.
 It is a city in Northern Norway that is above the Arctic Circle that will take about 21 hours to reach by car, or just take a quick two-hour flight.
 Tromsø is known for its famous Arctic Cathedral which was built in 1965, a stunning glass church that brightens the Tromsø skyline!

-Take a cruise of the fjords and spot puffins, whales, and dolphins from the water.
+Take a cruise of the fjords and spot puffins, whales, and dolphins from the water or take a Northern Lights tour.
 You might even catch sight of reindeer on the shoreline!
 On the cruise, you will stay snuggled inside the warm cabin or you can wear insulated body suits to stay on the deck.

 Tromsø is also home to the world’s northernmost botanical garden.
 Quite a gorgeous garden to take a stroll through!